-Psychology Today is perhaps the most widely known go to source for all topics related to psychology and any resource list would be amiss if it didn’t include them.
-Psychology Today does also offer quizzes, and a Therapist resources library.
+Psychology Today is perhaps the most widely known go-to source for all topics related to psychology and any resource list would be amiss if it didn’t include them.
+Psychology Today also offers quizzes, and a Therapist resources library.

 Hey, Sigmund is growing rapidly as a reader-friendly resource that offers articles on many common topics that relate to psychology and or emotional health.
-They tend to focus on family and child related issues.
+Their predominant focus is on family and child-related issues.

 Topic Specific Communities and Websites:

 Psychopath Free is a website for people recovering from relationships with narcissists, sociopaths, and psychopaths.
 They also have a Facebook page and group as well as a closed support group.
 This problem is vast and growing leaps and bounds.
 Psychopath Free was one of the first, resource-rich, and safe places for people struggling with this issue.
 They continue to be one of the best.